tigeorgia/OfficeManager/README.md

-## Usability note

-Due to reporting requirements applicable to TI Georgia, the development of this project has been stopped.
-Its use makes sense in an environment where digital document approval is considered a valid path for reporting workflow.

 ## Office Manager

-The application close follows the work flow of work time reporting currently used at Transparency International Georgia.
+The application closely follows the work flow of work time reporting currently used at Transparency International Georgia.
 It allows to:
 - request a leave
 - submit the monthly time sheet
 - approve a leave or a time sheet (by a designated supervisor)
 - allows to configure salary sources and monthly percentage assignments to employees
 - lets office managers generate bulk reports of all the documents handled in the system ( time sheets, leave requests, salary assignments)
+- allows for collection and exposure of organisation-wide public documents

+## Installation note

+The application communicates with an AD server on an unencrypted channel and only AD users can access it.
+The configuration allows for the selection of user group who can access the functionality.

+Once deployed, a super user account needs to be created and that superuser needs to build the firt employee profile, who receives the role of an HR manager (profile setting).
+This setting allows this employee to have unrestricted access to data, namely - pubic document repository and profile creation and modification.

 ## License